pyQms/pyqms/docs/source/quick_start.rst

 .. note::

     The keyword arguments `file_name`, `spec_id` and `spec_rt` are hardcoded in this example case.
-In the advanced examples these information (as well as the peak list) are parsed from the mzML file directly.
+In the advanced examples this information (as well as the peak list) are parsed from the mzML file directly.